Book lovers pack Printers Row Lit Fest in Chicago's South Loop

 "Oh my gosh, I'm in heaven," said Carol Kirby.

-The Printers Row Lit Fest is back this weekend for its 38th year with picture-perfect weather on this fall Saturday.
+The Printers Row Lit Fest is back this weekend for its 38th year with picture-perfect weather on Saturday.

 "Nowadays we tend to turn to technology especially our cell phones and I know our children do," said Kirby.
 "To get them to sit down and read something is sometimes a challenge."